 In your article entitled Escaping the Bhagwan, April 11, 2009, Jane Stork freely admits to having engaged in a conspiracy to murder Oregon District Attorney Charles Turner and to attacking Osho’s Doctor with an adrenalin-loaded syringe.
-Surely this begs the question “Who had the lucky escape?”
-To the residents of Rajneeshpuram dancing in the streets in celebration of the departure of Sheela Silverman and her group, of which Jane Stork was a member, there was, I imagine no question about that.
+Surely this begs the question “Who had the lucky escape?” — The residents of Rajneeshpuram danced in the street on the departure of Silverman and her group, of which Jane Stork was a member.
+So I imagine they had no doubts about the answer to that.

 For clarity let me mention at this stage that his disciples stopped using the honorific “Bhagwan” many years ago and he has since been known simply as Osho.
-It has never been grammatically correct to call him “the” Bhagwan – a point the Australian Press has persisted in ignoring for years.
+It has never been grammatically correct to call him “the” Bhagwan – a point the Australian Press has ignoried for years.

 But let’s get back to Ms Stork and her escape.
-If we are to go along with the conceit that it was Stork who had the lucky escape I can only suggest that considering all this happened 33 years ago it is a moot point whether she has in fact escaped at all.
+Let’s go along with the conceit that it was Stork who had the lucky escape — considering all this happened 33 years ago it is a moot point whether she escaped at all.
 I was involved, as were many of my friends, in the same commune as Jane Stork and the events she has obsessed about for so long were for most of us simply grist for the mill – we saw what had resulted from our own unconsciousness and irresponsibility, learned from it, and moved on.

 Stork says in the article “To come to terms with that much self-delusion is really difficult, it’s a long, slow, painful process.”
-I suggest that if she’d had the integrity to take responsibility for her actions at the time she would not have had to spend so many years constructing a justification for them and could have moved on long ago.
-Her lack of a sense of responsibility is glaring in light of the emphasis Osho places on responsibility for oneself.
+I suggest that if she’d had the integrity to take responsibility for her actions at the time she wouldn’t have had to spend so many years constructing a justification for them.
+Shecould have moved on long ago.
+Her lack of a sense of responsibility is glaring in light of the emphasis Osho places on self-responsibility.
 Wasn’t she listening?
 Or maybe the question should be: Who was she listening to?

 “Stork was introduced to the Bhagwan’s teachings through a psychologist she was seeing because of personal and marital problems.
 “I didn’t even notice that (the psychologist) was wearing a long orange robe and had a string of beads around his neck.”

-Is she blind or is she actually being disingenuous in saying that she didn’t notice that this psychologist she consulted in the Public Health Department was wearing a long orange robe and a string of beads around his neck?”
+Is Jane Stork blind or is she really being disingenuous when she says she didn’t notice that a psychologist she consulted in the Public Health Department was wearing a long orange robe and a string of beads around his neck?”

 Giving Stork the benefit of the doubt, I am prepared to accept her claim of blindness and naivety, it being my own direct experience that Sheela had no time for intelligent, on-the-ball-people.
 However, Stork’s stance as an expert on all things connected to the commune strikes a discordant note when coupled with such blindness.
 Either she’s as dumb as she makes out or she’s not.
 She can’t have it both ways.

 Another interesting thing is that Stork seems to think everyone else was as blinkered as she was.
-She suggests that because the Rolls Royces were transported to the commune in covered transports (and why not at that price?), that somehow it was a secret, that no one was supposed to know about them or notice their existence?
+She suggests that the Rolls Royces were transported to the commune in covered transports ( why not at that price?), because no one was supposed to know about them or notice their existence?
 I saw twenty-five of them in a row one day – they were hard to miss and very impressive.
 Osho also talked about them frequently in discourse and I remember wondering at the time whether he might not even be exaggerating their number, especially when I met the guy whose job it was to re-spray them on a regular basis.
 I was wrong as it turns out, there was over ninety.

 It is a matter of public record that Osho didn’t actually own the Rolls Royces.
-They were the property of the Rajneesh Modern Car Trust and were, I believe, the only asset to have appreciated in value when the ranch folded.
-Thousands of acres of land reclaimed from decades of degradation were not considered to be worth much in Oregon at the time.
+They were the property of the Rajneesh Modern Car Trust and were the only asset to have appreciated in value when the ranch folded.
+Thousands of acres of land reclaimed from degradation were not considered to be worth much in Oregon at the time.